The Death Star II in orbit over the forest moon of Endor, Outer Rim, Moddell sector – 4ABY

 Warning… Abandon ship.
 Proceed orderly to your assigned escape pod.
 Warning… Abandon ship…

 The next explosion shook the structure so hard, the station began to list.
-More steel and electronic detritus collapsed in the med bay.
-All she could see was rubble while smoke and dust filled her lungs.
-The doctor was underneath most of it.
-She could not see him any longer.
-Through the dust, she could make out the gloved hand of Doctor Zed’orda sticking out of a pile of debris.
-It hung lifeless, covered in blood.
+The artificial gravity was failing and soon they would lose orbital stability.
+The station was falling apart around them.
+All she could see was more rubble while smoke and dust filled her lungs.
+Sheared steel and electronic detritus collapsed in the med bay in a new shower of sparks and fire.
+The doctor was underneath most of the carnage.
+Through the dust, she could make out his gloved hand sticking out of the debris.
+It hung bloody and lifeless.

 A purpose suddenly flooded through her.
-The second Death Star was collapsing around Imperial Lieutenant Meera Dyre of the 804th Imperial Medical Brigade, and if she didn’t find a way out, she would die where she stood.
+The second Death Star was collapsing around Lieutenant Meera Dyre of the 804th Imperial Medical Brigade, and if she didn’t find a way out, she would die where she stood.
 A large med-pack lay at her feet in the rubble.
-She grabbed it up, slung the strap on her shoulder and took a last look into the operating room.
-She climbed over a busted control panel, through the med bay doors, and into the hallway.
-Meanwhile, the friendly overhead voice reminded her of impending doom between deafening alarm blasts.
+She pulled out a Bacta syringe and jammed it into her neck.
+The throbbing in her head immediately subsided enough to focus.
+She grabbed up the med-pack and slung the strap on her shoulder and scanned the room for a way out.
+She climbed over a busted control panel, through the med bay window, and into the hallway.
+Meanwhile, the friendly overhead voice continually reminded her of impending doom between deafening alarm blasts.

 Warning… Abandon ship.
 Proceed orderly to your assigned escape pod.
 Warning… Abandon ship…

-She tried to get her bearings in the hallway and was startled when a Storm Trooper came barreling down on her.
+The smoke was thick.
+Meera struggled to get her bearings in the hallway and was startled by the sudden appearance of a Storm Trooper barreling down on her.
 He emerged from the smoke and showers of sparks like an armored ghost, wearing battle-worn white plastoid streaked with blood.
-In the middle of his chest armor was a perfect handprint, pressed in the red of some other poor soul’s demise.
+In the middle of his chest armor was a perfect hand print, pressed in the red of some other poor soul’s demise.
 He ran towards her in a panic.